-Old World climbing fern continues to present a significant challenge for natural resource managers in the Everglades and the Kissimmee River Basin.
-This highly invasive plant is proving difficult to control, in part due to its ability to establish and thrive in remote, undisturbed areas.
-Continued research to develop herbicides, biological controls, and control strategies are needed for successful long-term management of this species.
+Old World climbing fern presents significant challenges for natural resource managers in the Everglades and Kissimmee River Basin.
+This highly invasive plant is difficult to control, partly due to its ability to establish and thrive in remote undisturbed areas.
+Continued research to develop herbicides, biological controls, and control strategies is needed for successful long-term management of the species.
+SFWMD, in partnership with FWC, executed a multi-year agreement with UF to further expand Old World climbing fern management research.
+The primary focus of the work will be evaluating new herbicides and refining integrated pest management strategies in areas where the plant is most difficult to control.

-In Table 7-1, the District's Fiscal Year 2014-2015 expenditures for nonindigenous plant control are summarized by land management regions.
-The purpose of this table is to report expenditures for the most abundant invasive plant species on District managed lands in support of the District's environmental restoration and flood control missions.
-In addition to these species, the District directs its staff and contractors to control all invasive plant species identified by the Florida Exotic Pest Plant Council (FLEPPC) as Category I species (FLEPPC 2013).
-These species are documented to alter native plant communities by displacing native species, change community structures or ecological functions, or hybridize with native species.
-In Fiscal Year 2014-2015, the District spent more than \$19 million for overall invasive species prevention, control, and management in South Florida.
-In anticipation of continued budget shortfalls, the District reevaluated invasive plant management priorities to assure that gained ground is not lost.
-Experience has shown that vigilant reconnaissance and retreatment is necessary to maintain low levels of established invasive species.
-Biological controls are proving to be beneficial in this regard by reducing the rate of reestablishment for some species (Overholt et al. 2009, Rayamajhi et al. 2008).
-However, successful biological control programs are in place for only a handful of priority species so land managers must persist with frequent monitoring and control efforts.
+In Table 7-1, SFWMD's Fiscal Year 2015-2016 expenditures for nonindigenous plant control are summarized by land management regions.
+The purpose of Table 7-1 is to report expenditures for the most abundant invasive plant species on District-managed lands in support of SFWMD's environmental restoration and flood control missions.
+In addition to these species, SFWMD directs staff and contractors to control all invasive plant species identified by the Florida Exotic Pest Plant Council (FLEPPC) as Category I species (FLEPPC 2015).
+These species are documented to alter native plant communities by displacing native species, changing community structures or ecological functions, or hybridizing with native species.
+In Fiscal Year 2015-2016, SFWMD spent more than \$19 million for overall invasive species prevention, control, and management in South Florida.
+In anticipation of continued budget shortfalls, SFMWD reevaluated invasive plant management priorities to assure that gained ground is not lost.
+Vigilant reconnaissance and retreatment is necessary to maintain low levels of established invasive species.
+Biological controls are proving to be beneficial by reducing the rate of reestablishment for some species (Overholt et al. 2009, Rayamajhi et al. 2008).
+However, successful biological control programs are in place for only a handful of priority species, so land managers must persist with frequent monitoring and control efforts.
+Note: The SFERTF is compiling expenditure information for participating member agencies.
+This information will be used to create a cross-cut budget for invasive exotic species to increase strategic coordination efforts (SFERTF 2016).